 Protests against LGBTQ inclusivity in schools have turned violent in LA County

-For years now, controversy has roiled school board meetings on topics like pandemic measures, race and LGBTQ rights.
+Topics like pandemic measures, race and LGBTQ rights have turned ordinary school board meetings controversial in recent years.
 In Los Angeles County this month, several protests against LGBTQ inclusivity in schools escalated to physical fights.
-As Sergio Olmos in LA reports, the recent pattern of violence has parents and extremism experts concerned.
+As Sergio Olmos reports, the recent pattern of violence has parents and extremism experts concerned.

 SERGIO OLMOS, BYLINE: Last week, outside a school board meeting in Glendale, a city in Los Angeles County, police stood ready in riot gear.
 Barricades separated hundreds of protesters, some shouting homophobic slurs, from a few dozen counter-protesters there to support the LGBTQ community.
 Then a fight broke out.